salahnomad/salahnomad.github.io/content/about/testimonials/the-human-constellation/index.md

 ---
 > **Join the Conversation:**
 > What human connection changed your trajectory?
 Share your story in the comments below or on social media with the hashtag **#HumanConstellationJourney**.
 Your experience might illuminate someone else's path.
+Discover frameworks for [**building community**](/resources/remote-work-zen/digital-agora-mediterranean-blueprint/) in our digital age.
 >
 > **Next Compass Point:**
 > Wondering how this human-centered philosophy translates into digital mastery?
 Our next article explores just that. *Coming soon: "SEO Like a Phoenician Merchant: Ancient Trade Routes to Conquer Google’s AI Tides."*